-Many studies done by the garage door manufacturers have proved that an energy-efficient R-18 insulated garage door can keep your home garage around 12 degrees warmer in the winter months and about 25 degrees cooler in summer.
-That reduces the loss of energy along the ceiling and insulated walls.
+Studies done by garage door manufacturers have proved that an energy-efficient R-18 insulated garage door (for instance, the Owens Corning garage door insulation kit) can keep your garage around 12 degrees warmer in the winter and around 25 degrees cooler in summer.
+How?
+It reduces the loss of energy along the ceiling and insulated walls.

 You can easily purchase two kinds of garage door insulation kits at local home centers.
-An R-8 vinyl-faced fiberglass batting kit provides a high value since it takes two kits to insulate a typical 16-ft wide garage door.
-Or you can buy pre-cut R-4 expanded polystyrene (EPS) panel foam online.
-Customers can just cut the panel to length and bend-snap it into the horizontal rails on your door.
-At R-4 per inch, however, EPS has the lowest R-value.
-In case you live in a moderate climate, which may be enough.
+An R-8 vinyl-faced fiberglass batting kit.
+It provides high value since it takes two kits to insulate a typical 16-ft wide garage door.
+Or, you can purchase a pre-cut R-4 expanded polystyrene (EPS) panel foam online.
+Just cut the panel to length and bend-snap it into the horizontal rails of your garage door.

 Next, you can buy enough doorstop vinyl weather stripping to seal the upper sides of your garage door.
-You will also require a new vinyl bottom seal to aptly fit your existing track, or buy a new one if yours is damaged.
+You will also require a new vinyl bottom seal to fit your existing track.

 2. Measure, mark, and install

 The next step is to measure, mark and install the retainer pins.
-Through measurement, you have to locate the spot that is 12 inches from each edge of the panel and midway between the horizontal rails.
+Locate the spot that is 12 inches from each edge of the panel (and midway between the horizontal rails).

-Make sure to mark the location, followed by peeling off the adhesive backing paper and pressing the retainer pin base onto the panel.
+Mark the location, peel off the adhesive backing paper and press the retainer pin base onto the panel.

-Next, install two retainer pins on each panel and start by washing each door panel with household cleaning spray and rags.
-Before installing the retaining pins, rinse the areas with clean water and let it dry on its own.
+Next, install two retainer pins on each panel.
+Wash each door panel with household cleaning spray and rags.
+Before installing the pins, make sure to rinse the area with clean water and let it dry.

 3. Lock the batting in place

-You can then line up the insulation, so it is centered in the panel and push it against the retaining pin until it punches through the vinyl facing.
+Then, line up the insulation — ensuring that it’s centered in the panel and push it against the retaining pin till it punches through the vinyl facing.
 Push the retaining cap over the pin until it falls into place with a snap.

-Panel sizes may, indeed, differ along the garage, so make sure to measure each one as you go rather than pre-cutting all the panels based on a single measurement.
-Carefully fit the cut insulation into the panel with the vinyl side facing straight into the garage and getting secured into the retaining pins.
+Do not pre-cut all the panels based on a single measurement.
+The reason is that panel sizes may vary in a garage, so make sure to measure each one separately.
+Carefully fit the cut insulation into the panel with the vinyl side facing straight into the garage and secure into the retaining pins.

 4. Mount the doorstop weather stripping